sbutler/aws-bastion-terraform/README.md

    key value.
 1. Specify the rest of the stack parameters, which correspond to the deploy variables.
 1. Review the stack summary and create it.
-After it finishes you will have two CodeBuild Projects with the `$StackName-APPLY` and `$StackName-DESTROY`.
+After it finishes you will have one of two CodeBuild Projects, depending on the `TerraformMode` you chose:
+   `$StackName-APPLY` or `$StackName-DESTROY`.

 The `$StackName-APPLY` will run the terraform and create or update the deployment.
 You can run it multiple times and if it has changes then it will update.

 The `$StackName-DESTROY` will delete all the resources and data.
 Be careful running this project as the actions are not reversible.
+Deleting the CloudFormation stack does not delete the terraform managed resources.